Quarry, landfill or earthwork surveys can be carried out with a drone survey

 Stockpile volume calculations from drone survey data

 Traditional Land Surveying is relatively time-consuming, expensive, and requires a lot of manpower to be carried out successfully.
 A Land Surveyor walks the whole site recording the 3d position of coded points.
-Features are mapped and a contour model is produced.
-Stockpile volumes and earthwork volumes can then be calculated.
-Sequential comparisons with restoration levels, design levels, and erosion or deposition patterns can be accurately compared over time.
+This poses several health and safety risks that a drone survey can mitigate.

 Measuring volumes with a drone is safer, quicker and more cost-effective

 In order to make data collection more rapid safer and more cost-effective, drones are being used as an alternative option for surveying purposes.
 Survey-grade data is rapidly collected across a whole site in a much smaller time frame.
 A traditional survey would often involve repeat visits every few weeks to help accurately monitor how much material has been moved on and off-site.
 By using a drone data collection is much quicker.
 A drone can cover far larger areas with less risk of personnel injury on difficult terrain from falls or machinery.
 By reducing the time frame of data collection it is possible to increase the frequency of surveys.
 Often tracking changes in near real-time.
 Reducing the interval allows more for accurate tracking of changes and less estimation between surveys.

 Drone deliverables are also better